A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Data and Definitions

 Our outcome of interest is PM$_{2.5}$ concentrations at dump sites.
 While in-situ measurements are not available across Indonesia, \citet{PM_data_2021} estimated global monthly average PM$_{2.5}$ at 0.01° × 0.01° (approximately 1km) resolution using a combination of remotely sensed aerosol optical depth (AOD), chemical transport modeling, and in-situ measurements from around the world.
 Briefly, they relate AOD to surface PM$_{2.5}$ concentrations using geophysical relationships observed between in-situ PM$_{2.5}$ measurements and AOD simulated from a chemical transport model.
 They then apply geographically weighted regression to predict (and later adjust for) the residual bias with the in-situ monitors.
 At monitor sites in Asia from 2015-2019, they report cross-validated $R^2$ values ranging from 0.59--0.86.
 Unsurprisingly, estimates over regions with fewer in-situ monitors have higher uncertainty; however, this data is widely used for exposure assessment and epidemiology studies.

 We extract these monthly PM$_{2.5}$ values for 2012-2019 at the GPW sites, for each site taking the value of the grid cell in which the site centroid lies.
-The average PM$_{2.5}$ concentration at the dump sites in 2012-2017 (prior to the China ban) was 25.7 $\mu g/m^3$.
+The average PM$_{2.5}$ concentration at the dump sites in 2012-2017 (prior to China's ban) was 25.7 $\mu g/m^3$.

 The time series of concentrations averaged across sites (Figure \ref{fig:overall_pm}) shows a strong seasonal pattern across our study period.
 However, without accounting for other time-varying factors, we cannot tell from a plot like this whether there was an unexpected increase in PM$_{2.5}$ in 2018-2019.